StarRocks/starrocks/docs/table_design/Data_distribution.md

 **Create multiple partitions in batch**

 Multiple partitions can be created  in batch at and after table creation.
-You can specify the start and end time for all the partitions created at a time in `START()` and `END()` and the partition increment value in `EVERY()`.
+You can specify the start and end time for all the partitions created in batch in `START()` and `END()` and the partition increment value in `EVERY()`.
 However, note that the range of partitions is right hand half open, which includes the start time but does not include the end time.
 The naming rule for partitions is the same as that of dynamic partitioning.

 - **Partition a table on a date-type column (DATE and DATETIME) at table creation**

-  When the partitioning column is of date type, at table creation, you can use `START()` and `END()` to specify the start date and end date for all the partitions created at a time, and `EVERY(INTERVAL xxx)` to specify the incremental interval between two partitions.
+  When the partitioning column is of date type, at table creation, you can use `START()` and `END()` to specify the start date and end date for all the partitions created in batch, and `EVERY(INTERVAL xxx)` to specify the incremental interval between two partitions.
 Currently the interval granularity supports `HOUR` (since v3.0), `DAY`, `WEEK`, `MONTH`, and `YEAR`.

-  In the following example, the date range of all the partitions created at a time starts from 2021-01-01 and ends on 2021-01-04, with an incremental interval of one day:
+  In the following example, the date range of all the partitions created in batch starts from 2021-01-01 and ends on 2021-01-04, with an incremental interval of one day:

     ```SQL
   CREATE TABLE site_access (